pblittle/lightning-mcp-server/ARCHITECTURE.md

 The Gateway pattern provides a clean abstraction for external resources, allowing the domain layer to remain free of implementation details.

+### Adapter Pattern

+The Adapter pattern provides a consistent interface to different Lightning implementations and connection methods, following SOLID principles.

 ### Strategy Pattern

 The Strategy pattern enables swappable implementations for intent parsing, making it easy to enhance or replace parsing logic.